 1931: Second major exhibition at the Leicester Galleries in London.

-1932: Became Head of the Department of Sculpture at Chelsea School of Art.
+1932: He became Head of the Department of Sculpture at Chelsea School of Art.

-1933: Became a member of Paul Nash’s Unit One Group.
+1933: Moore became a member of Paul Nash’s Unit One Group.
 Throughout the 1930’s he had been a regular visitor to Paris and had been heavily influenced by Picasso Arp and the sculptor Giacometti.
 First began taking part in surrealist activities.

-1934: Henry Moore contributed to the Unit One Exhibition at the Mayor Gallery in London.
+1934: He contributed to the Unit One Exhibition at the Mayor Gallery in London.

 1936: The Museum of Modern Art in New York borrowed two of Moore’s sculptures including “Two Forms” 1934, in wood for their “Cubism and Abstract Art” exhibition.
 These were later purchased and became the first major Moore’s in an American collection.
 Visited Spain with his wife, notably Barcelona and Madrid to study their collections.
 Signed the manifesto urging the end of the British policy of non-intervention in Spain and attempted to go back to Spain with a group of artists including Auden to fight for the Republican’s in the Spanish Civil War but his request for permission to travel was turned down by the British Government.

-1939: Staying in his cottage in Kingston in Kent when the Second World War broke out.
+1939: He was staying in his cottage in Kingston in Kent when the Second World War broke out.
 His teaching in Chelsea came to an end when the college was evacuated to Northampton.

 1940: Their Hampstead home was damaged by a bomb in the blitz and they decided to move out of London to a farmhouse called Hoglsands in Perry Green in Hertfordshire, which was to become their home for the rest of their lives.

-1941: Moore appointed an Official War Artist by Sir Kenneth Clark, the then Director of the National Gallery.
+1941: Moore was appointed an Official War Artist by Sir Kenneth Clark, the then Director of the National Gallery.
 His “Shelter” drawings about groups of people huddled in the London Underground during the bombings became world renowned.
-Held a retrospective exhibition at Leeds’ Temple Newsam house with Graham Sutherland and John Piper.
+He held a retrospective exhibition at Leed’s Temple Newsam house with Graham Sutherland and John Piper.

-1942: Henry Moore appointed to the Art Panel of the Council for the Encouragement of Music and Arts (Later to become the Arts Council of Great Britain).
+1942: Henry Moore was appointed to the Art Panel of the Council for the Encouragement of Music and Arts (which was later to become the Arts Council of Great Britain).

-1943: Commissioned by Canon Walter Hussey for a Madonna and Child for St. Matthew’s Church in Northampton.
+1943: He was commissioned by Canon Walter Hussey for a Madonna and Child for St. Matthew’s Church in Northampton.
 First one man exhibition abroad at Bucholz Gallery New York.

 1945: Given an Honorary Doctorate by the University of Leeds.

-1946: (7th March) Birth of his first and only child, Mary.
-Traveled to New York to visit his traveling retrospective at the Museum of Modern Art.
+1946: Birth of his first and only child, Mary on 7th March.
+He traveled to New York to visit his traveling retrospective at the Museum of Modern Art.

-1948: Won the International Sculpture prize at the Venice Biennale.
+1948: Moore won the International Sculpture prize at the Venice Biennale.

-1949: Henry Moore appointed a Trustee of the Tate Gallery in London.
+1949: He was appointed a Trustee of the Tate Gallery in London.

-1953: Won Second Prize at the Sao Paulo Bienale.
+1953: Henry Moore won Second Prize at the Sao Paulo Bienale.

-1955: Appointed a Trustee of the National Gallery in London.
+1955: He was appointed a Trustee of the National Gallery in London.
 Awarded the Companion of Honour.

 1957: Commissioned to construct his monumental reclining Figure for the UNESCO Building in Paris.